Texas Health and Human Services (HHS)

-The Texas Department of Aging and Disability Services (DADS) licenses, certifies and surveys home and community support services agencies (HCSSAs) for compliance with state and federal laws and regulations.
-Through these regulatory activities, DADS protects Texas citizens receiving home health, hospice and personal assistance services.
-Licensing Standards for Home and Community Support Services Agencies Handbook
+The Texas Health and Human Services (HHS) licenses, certifies and surveys home and community support services agencies (HCSSAs) for compliance with state and federal laws and regulations.
+Through these regulatory activities, HHS protects Texas citizens receiving home health, hospice and personal assistance services.
+Licensing Standards for Home and Community Support Services Agencies Handbook.

 Texas Administrative Code

 Texas Family Code